Why this matters

 - Monitoring processes consistently for compliance and outcomes

 These tactics would support achieving the strategic goal.
-The resulting outcomes would allow you to consider that strategic goal as on track.
+The resulting outcomes would allow you to consider a strategic goal as on track.

 Creation of a dedicated team and budget